ponylang/pony-tutorial/docs/object-capabilities/object-capabilities.md

 Since Pony has no pointer arithmetic and is both type-safe and memory-safe, object references can't be "invented" (i.e. forged) by the program.
 You can only get one by constructing an object or being passed an object.

-__What about the C FFI?__ Using the C FFI can break this guarantee.
-We'll talk about the __C FFI trust boundary__ later, and how to control it.
+__What about the C-FFI?__ Using the C-FFI can break this guarantee.
+We'll talk about the __C-FFI trust boundary__ later, and how to control it.

 ## What about global variables?